 Looking for more?
 Cathay Pacific Holidays has also put together some exclusive hotel deals for your getaway right here in our home city.

 Tip: Be sure to confirm the details when booking as package offers can be subject to change

 Central and Admiralty

 Conrad Hong Kong

 Pairing sky-high views with bubbles and brunch, the Conrad Hong Kong takes weekend staycations to a whole new level with its aptly named Bliss & Brunch package.
 Guests enjoy a one-night stay in one of the 61-storey luxury hotel’s Deluxe Rooms overlooking the city skyline (Fri-Sun check-in), free-flow champagne paired with a generous Italian brunch for two at Nicholini’s, and complimentary room upgrade (based on availability).
-The outdoor pool is perfect for cooling off in the hot weather, and you can refuel complimentary breakfast, afternoon tea and evening cocktails for two at Executive Lounge or Garden Café.
+Book the Royale package, and you’ll also be treated to afternoon tea and evening cocktails for two at Executive Lounge or Garden Café.
 You’ll walk away rested, recharged – and even a rubber duck richer if you decide to take home the complimentary bathtime companion.
-Priced from HK$2,400 (Friday check in)/HK$2,800 (Saturday or Sunday check in) for two adults, available until 30 August 2020.
+Priced from HK$2,600 (Deluxe package)/HK$3,300 (Royale package) for two adults, available until 31 May.

 Pacific Place, 88 Queensway; +852 2521 3838